chk68/parsing-marketplace_php/README.md

 **Parsing the marketplace (in this case olx) with further use of the data.**

-The crown checks for price changes, and if there is a change, sends emails about the new price.
+The cron checks for price changes, and if there is a change, sends emails about the new price.